-- VLAN ID Selects the VLAN for which to display port members. - Multicast IP Address The IP address for a specific multicast service

-Multicast Group Port List - Shows the interfaces that have already been assigned to the selected VLAN to propagate a specific multicast service.
+- VLAN ID Selects the VLAN in which to display port members. - · Multicast IP Address The IP address for a specific multicast service - Multicast Group Port List Ports propagating a multicast service; i.e., ports that belong to the indicated VLAN group.